James Spann: Showers, storms return to Alabama Saturday night - Alabama NewsCenter

-Some of the storms Saturday night will be capable of producing strong winds, and we can’t rule out an isolated, brief tornado.
-But for now the overall threat looks low.
+This is much like the system that passed through the state Tuesday night; dynamics are impressive, but there is little to no surface-based instability.
+Heavier storms Saturday night could produce strong, gusty winds, and there is a low chance of a brief, isolated tornado.
+But the overall severe weather threat is low.
+Heavier storms for the northern half of the state will come from 7 p.m.
+Saturday through 2 a.m.
+Sunday, and rain amounts should be less than 1 inch for most communities.

-Rain will end very early Sunday morning; amounts of one-half inch to 1 inch are expected.
-On Sunday, the sky will clear with a high close to 60 degrees and a brisk northwest wind.
+The sky will become partly sunny Sunday with a high in the 60s as dry air returns quickly.

-NEXT WEEK: The week looks mostly cool and dry, with highs in the 50s and lows in the 30s.
-Some rain could could return on Friday, Dec.
-6, but for now it doesn’t look like a big rain event.
+NEXT WEEK: Monday will be dry and colder; the high will be in the upper 40s, and by early Tuesday subfreezing temperatures are likely.
+The rest of the week looks cool and dry, although a few showers could return by Friday, Dec.
+6. For now, it doesn’t look like a big rain event.

-IRON BOWL: For the biggest game of the year in Alabama (2:30 p.m. kickoff Saturday at Jordan-Hare Stadium), the sky will be mostly cloudy with a kickoff temperature in the upper 60s.
-It still looks like the rain arrives after the game is over, generally after 9 p.m. in Lee County.
-South winds during the game will average 8-18 mph.
+IRON BOWL: For the biggest game of the year in Alabama (2:30 p.m. kickoff Saturday at Jordan-Hare Stadium), the sky will be partly to mostly cloudy with a kickoff temperature near 70 degrees.
+Rain arrives well after the completion of the game, generally after midnight in Lee County.
+South winds during the game will average 7-14 mph.

-OTHER FOOTBALL FORECASTS: For high school playoff games Friday night, the sky will be clear with temperatures falling through the 50s.
+OTHER FOOTBALL FORECASTS: For high school playoff games tonight, the sky will be clear with temperatures falling through the 50s and no risk of rain.

 Saturday, UAB takes on North Texas at Apogee Stadium in Denton, Texas (3 p.m.
 Central kickoff).
 Showers are possible during the morning, but by kickoff the sky should be mostly sunny as dry air moves in.
 Temperatures will be close to 70 at kickoff, falling to near 60 by the final whistle.